 - Instead of being invested in one piece of real estate, you are diversified* across the market without relying on the performance of one asset.
 Essentially, you are relying more on the market as a whole than how one property will perform.

-These two reasons alleviate some of the concerns that certain types of residential investments have.
+These two reasons alleviate some of the concerns associated with certain types of residential investments.
 More advantages could be realized through the Delaware Statutory Trust platform.
 Through a DST sponsor company, there are single-family portfolios that are professionally managed for the investor and are acquired through the expertise of sponsor companies.
-Trying to find which properties to invest in can be challenging and choosing a trustworthy management company at an affordable rate can dissuade an investor altogether.
-Through DST sponsored offerings, there are some portfolios wherein both of these concerns are addressed.
+However trying to find which properties to invest in can be challenging and choosing a trustworthy management company at an affordable rate can dissuade an investor altogether.
+There is a solution though: Through DST sponsored offerings, there are some portfolios wherein both of these concerns are addressed.

-However, when looking to place capital, investors should exercise diligence in choosing the right portfolios to place capital.
+However, there’s a caveat: when looking to place capital, investors should exercise diligence in choosing the right portfolios to place capital.
 There are some risks involved when investing in SFR portfolios through DST offerings.

 - Cash flows may fluctuate intensely due to turnover.
-Like in any multi-tenant structure tenants come and go, leaving the owners at the will of marketing to draw tenants in and the market as a whole.
+Like in any multi-tenant structure tenants come and go, leaving the owners at the will of marketing and the market as a whole to draw tenants in.
 Turnover can leave a unit vacant for months if the market isn’t strong.
-This is why it is important when evaluating portfolios to take strength of market into account.
+This is why it is important when evaluating portfolios to take the strength of market into account.

 - When approaching a potential portfolio opportunity, it is important to analyze the underlying value of the properties.
 It can be easy to get caught up in the excitement of diversification, but knowing what investments make up the portfolio is important otherwise packaging bad deals together can make something bad look good.

-SFR portfolios are not a fit for all investors, and it is advisable to consult your CPA or attorney before making a decision to invest.
+Coming back to SFR portfolios, it’s quite clear that they are not a fit for all investors, and it is advisable to consult your CPA or attorney before making a decision to invest.
 While executing a 1031 exchange into a Delaware Statutory Trust, a SFR portfolio could be beneficial to the diversity* you are looking to bring to your own portfolio.
 If you feel that the benefits described above fit your investment profile, Kay Properties may be able to help you find a portfolio that best fits your needs.